 Chairman: Rt Hon Sir Tony Baldry DL

-Liveryman, Worshipful Companies of Merchant Taylors, Stationers, Bowyers, Arbitrators, Parish Clerks
+Liveryman, Worshipful Companies of Merchant Taylors, Bowyers, Stationers & Newspaper Makers, Arbitrators, and member of the Parish Clerks’ Company

 A barrister by profession and head of a set of Commercial Chambers in the Temple, Sir Tony was for 32 years MP for Banbury, Oxfordshire.
 He was a Government Minister for eight years, under both Margaret Thatcher and John Major, including a period of time at the Foreign Office, and he subsequently chaired the Commons Select Committee on International Development.
 Sir Tony has served terms as a Trustee of both Chatham House and the Overseas Development Institute.